 One approach we are exploring as a safety switch is re-sensitization of the hypoimmune cells to innate cell killing via administration of a blocking anti-CD47 antibody.
 We have tested the effectiveness of this approach in iPSCs and teratomas (a particular tumor formed by pluripotent cells with histological features from all three germ layers), both bearing the hypoimmune modifications.
 Using hypoimmune NHP iPSCs, we observed in vitro that the addition of an anti-CD47 antibody binds to and blocks CD47 expressed in the hypoimmune cells and restores their sensitivity to the missing-self killing response mediated by NK cells.
-We also assessed this strategy in mice, which were transplanted with human iPSCs that formed small teratomas.
+We also assessed this strategy in mice that were transplanted with human iPSCs that formed small teratomas.
 Finally, we have conducted in vitro and in vivo experiments with this strategy using a number of human cancer lines, showing that an anti-CD47 antibody resensitizes cancer cells to killing by NK cells and macrophages.
 Treatment with an anti-CD47 antibody resulted in the loss of immune evasion and the rapid killing of these transplanted cells.
-We have identified several additional safety switches with in vivo activity and intend to continue to explore them, and potentially including multiple safety switches in our therapeutic programs moving forward.
+As described above, use of an anti-CD47 antibody in a fully immunocompetent NHP was sufficient to trigger destruction of transplanted allogeneic HIP islet cells following initial survival of such cells for six months.
+We believe these data support use of anti-CD47 antibodies as a potential safety strategy.
+We have identified several additional safety switches with in vivo activity and intend to continue to explore them and potentially include multiple safety switches in our therapeutic programs moving forward.

-Anti-CD47 Administration Results in the Rapid Clearance of Hypoimmune NHP iPSCs in vitro
+Anti-CD47 Administration Results in the Rapid Clearance of Hypoimmune NHP iPSCs In Vitro